 The reported also focused on Conservation Camp libraries, their services and ways to improve.

 “The correctional library can contribute directly to the meaningfulness of the overall therapeutic program (and) does help men in their preparation for parole and their ultimate adjustment in the free world,” he wrote, making the case the each correctional library “meet established standards.”

 “Funds allocated (for the libraries) admittedly reveal the recognition of reading materials as aids in correctional rehabilitation,” he concluded.

 He was hired after a nationwide search, having cut his literary teeth in the penal institutions of New York in the 1940s.

 Back then, he was part of the effort to prepare for life after World War II.

 “We propose to go ahead and be ready for the great changes that are coming.
 That is why we are planning now,” wrote New York City Mayor Fiorello La Guardia in the brochure “New York City’s Post War Program.”

 To help with this effort, Spector compiled and published a 140-page book of resource material.

 “Thanks to the vision and determination of our own Commissioner of Correction, Peter Amoroso, M.D., we were privileged to prepare this bibliography for post-war distribution,” Spector wrote in May 1944.

-He promoted writing as a form of rehabilitation, advocating for inmate-produced newspapers.
+He promoted writing as a form of rehabilitation, advocating for newspapers created by the incarcerated population.